The estate of Dan Rice (1926-2003) is represented exclusively by Philip Douglas Fine Art.

-Dan Rice b.1926 was raised in Long Beach California.
+Dan Rice was raised in Long Beach California.
 A serious trumpet player by age 15 he was filling in with Woody Herman and Stan Kenton Bands when they played the Long Beach area c.1941-'43.
 At age 17 he joined the US Navy and for three years served in WWII.
 Shortly after the Navy and on a tip from his brother, he drove east and enrolled at Black Mountain College (BMC) the influential Bauhaus inspired American liberal arts college located in Asheville, North College.
 Originally intending to pursue music Rice quickly realized music was not his calling and enrolled in painting, drawing, design classes.
-During his time at BMC 1946-1956 he was both a student and later an instructor.
-At BMC he studied with, taught and became friends with a stunning array of talented art students & instructors including Joseph Albers, Annie Albers, Ruth Asawa, John Chamberlain, Joseph Fiore, Willem & Elaine de Kooning, Jorge Fick, Robert Motherwell, Franz Kline, Buckminster Fuller, Robert Rauschenberg, Cy Twombly, Ben Shahn, John Cage, Merce Cunningham, Charles Olson, Robert Creeley.
-Many of his fellow BMC colleagues became close long term professional relationships/friendships.
-A number of books have been published on Black Mountain College and in many cases Dan Rice's name comes up in the context of these friendships, After BMC closed in 1956 Rice moved to New York and quickly found gallery representation showing in Poindexter Gallery and Stable Gallery group exhibitions.
-1959 he joined the top notch Catherine Viviano Gallery who gave Rice five solo exhibitions between 1960-1970.
-Viviano placed many of Rice’s oils in important private & public collections.
-Rice first came to New York City in 1946 while a Black Mountain College student and through friendships there entered the rich artistic milieu of the New York art world often hanging for many hours at The Cedar Tavern drinking and debating art with friends Franz Kline & Robert Creeley.
-INn 1949-'50 LEFT BMC and enrolled at MIT study & receive his MFA degree in architecture; then he came back to Black Mountain College in 1951 to teach and take part in a variety of teaching/advisory roles for Charle Colson the new BMC rector often organizing student art classes, art happenings, student exhibitions, poetry & instructor seminars and Black Mountain Review poetry publications up thru 1956 just before the college closed.
+During his time at BMC 1946-1956 he was both a student & mentor and later was invited to be an instructor.
+He studied & taught at BMC and became friends with a stunning array of talented art students & instructors including Joseph Albers, Annie Albers, Ruth Asawa, Kenneth Noland, John Chamberlain, Joseph Fiore, Willem & Elaine de Kooning, Jorge Fick, Robert Motherwell, Franz Kline, Buckminster Fuller, Robert Rauschenberg, Jack Tworkov, Cy Twombly, Ben Shahn, John Cage, Merce Cunningham, Charles Olson, Robert Creeley.
+Many of his BMC colleagues became close long term professional relationships as well as friendships.
+Dan Rice is included in a number of books published on Black Mountain College in the context of these friendships including 'Leap Before You Look, Black Mountain College 1933-1957' by Helen Molesworth; 'Black Mountain Days' by Michael Rumaker; 'Dan Rice AT Black Mountain College: Painter Among The Poets, 'AN Emotional Memoir of Franz Kline' by Fielding Dawson.
+After BMC closed Rice moved to New York c.
+1956-57 and quickly found gallery representation showing in Poindexter Gallery and Stable Gallery group exhibitions.
+1959 he joined the blue chip Catherine Viviano Gallery who gave Rice five solo exhibitions between 1960-1970.
+Viviano placed many of Rice’s oils in important private & public collections including Yale University Art Gallery, Princeton University Art Museum, Dillard University, The Wadsworth Antheneum, Mary Washington College and more.
+Rice first came to New York City in 1946 during his first semester a Black Mountain College student and through friendships there entered the rich artistic milieu of the New York art world often hanging for many hours at The Cedar Tavern drinking and debating art with friends Franz Kline, Robert Creeley, Fieldling Dawson.
+In 1948 he left BMC and enrolled at MIT study & received a degree in architecture then came back to Black Mountain College in 1952 to take part in a variety of teaching/advisory roles for Charle Olson the new BMC rector often organizing student art classes, art happenings, student exhibitions, poetry & instructor seminars and Black Mountain Review poetry publications up thru 1956 just before the college closed.
 His architecture skills came to good use and he helped design & rebuild BMC classrooms & mechanicals.
-At BMC the second time as an instructor Rice became especially close to Franz Kline and BMC poets/ instructors Robert Creeley & Fielding Dawson often returning to New York on weekends to see gallery & museums exhibitions and hang out at Cedar Tavern with Kline & de Kooning, and met Jackson Pollock, Mark Rothko.
+At BMC in 1952 Rice became especially close to Franz Kline and BMC poets/ instructors Robert Creeley & Fielding Dawson often returning to New York on weekends with them to see gallery & museums exhibitions and hang out at Cedar Tavern with Kline & de Kooning and there met Jackson Pollock, Mark Rothko.

 Dan Rice Untitled 1961, Catherine Viviano Gallery label verso.
 Estate of Dan Rice stamp verso.
 Excellent condition.